Ama Dablam Base Camp TrekAma Dablam Base Camp Trek

 • Other: A light sleeping bag liner (15°C rating), toiletries (biodegradable), snacks (energy bars), and perhaps earplugs/eye mask (tea houses can be noisy or bright).
 We’ll supply a duffel to shuttle gear; you only carry your daypack.

 No need for heavy gear or technical equipment – you’re not climbing Ama Dablam, just trekking to base camp.
-(We provide insulated jackets, sleeping bags, etc., if needed.)
-Many travelers buy basics in Kathmandu (like hats or pants) if they fly in without them.
+Many travellers buy basics in Kathmandu (like hats or pants) if they fly in without them.
 Just be prepared for cold nights (down to –5°C at Ama Dablam camp in spring/fall) and possible rain.
 A final tip: pack everything in waterproof liners or a rain cover to protect against sudden showers.
 With the right gear, you’ll stay comfortable from Lukla to base camp.

-Altitude sickness (AMS) is a real concern above ~3,500m.
+Altitude sickness (AMS) is a real concern above 3,500m.
 Because the Ama Dablam trek reaches up to at least 4,600m at base camp, you must take it seriously.
 Symptoms can include headache, nausea, dizziness, and fatigue.
 In severe cases (HAPE, HACE) descent is essential.
-Our itinerary combats this by including an acclimatization day at Namche before heading to Pangboche.
+Our itinerary combats this by including an acclimatisation day at Namche before heading to Pangboche.

 To prevent AMS: ascend slowly, stay hydrated (3- 4 L water per day), eat well, and avoid alcohol.
 Some trekkers use preventative medicine (e.g., acetazolamide/Diamox) – discuss this with a doctor before departure.
 Monitor yourself: if you or someone in your group feels worse in the mountains (not better), immediately tell your guide.
 They have the final say on going higher or turning back.